mopidy/mopidy/docs/releasing.rst

 #.
 Update the changelog.
 Commit and push it.

 #.
-Make sure that everything has been merged into the `master` branch on
+Make sure that everything has been merged into the ``develop`` branch on
    GitHub, and that all CI checks are green.

 #.
-Make any manual tests you feel is required.
+Perform any manual tests you feel are required.

 Release